Judy Stewart: Competition

 Stewart would practice diving three night each week, including on Sunday and would be in bed no later than 10pm every night.
 Prior to a big event, she would train every day of the week for at least three hours at a time, traveling 10 mi to the Leaside Aquatic Club from her home in the Toronto suburb of West Hill.
 Former Olympic diver Irene MacDonald announced her retirement in 1961, citing among her reasons that she thought it was time to allow other Canadian girls the opportunity to compete, and in particular Judy Stewart, who she described as "the best woman competitor in Canada that I have seen since I have been diving".

-In 1963, Stewart won a silver medal at the Sao Paulo Pan American Games in the women's 3 meter springboard.
+In 1963, Stewart won a silver medal at the São Paulo Pan American Games in the women's 3 meter springboard.
 Stewart was described in 1965 as "probably the best internationally known Canadian diver" with a quick, all-business diving style.
 As there were no 10 meter towers in Eastern Canada, she and Webb would have to travel over 125 miles to Picton, Ontario, where she would dive into a canal off an old windmill, although Stewart noted that it "was only about 8.5 or 9 meters".
 Her first experience diving from 10 meters was in Vancouver.
 During the 1965 British Swimming Championships, she won a gold medal in the springboard event with a points total of 131.133 and a silver medal in the high-board.